 AP Psychology Course Science Practices

 When taking AP Psychology, the science practices and skills outline what concepts students should master.
 While exploring the course, you’ll acquire skills that include understanding psychological concepts, analyzing data, and analyzing research studies.
-Please note that Science Practice 1–3 will be tested in the MCQ section, whereas Science Practice 4 will only be assessed in the FRQ section.
+Please note that Science Practices 1–3 will be tested in the MCQ section, whereas Science Practice 4 will only be assessed in the FRQ section.

 There are four science practices for the AP Psychology course and exam: